-In November of 2009, the City of Jacksonville began remediation for the Browns Dump Site, located in an area north of Kings Road just west of Moncrief Road.
+In January of 2010 the City of Jacksonville began remediation for the Browns Dump Site, located in an area north of 28th Street and west of Moncrief Road.
 The remediation included the former Mary McLeod School site which is currently operating as a community center, Moncrief Village and many single-family residences.
-Remediation for Parts 1 thru 3 was started in 2009 and was completed in 2013.
+Remediation was started in 2010 and was completed in 2016.

 Upon completion of each parcel, ETM prepared an individual completion report for EPA approval.
 The completion reports included the pre- and post-construction survey with the property owner, photo documentation, a confirmation sampling plan, an as-built plan and an institutional control plan.